BivinSadler/MSDS-6373-Time-Series/Unit 6/ReadMe.md

 6. 6.6 Card 7 ... just get as close as you can to factors that match a particular s.
 Also .. change the answer choices to be s = 4 rather than "Quarterly Seasonal Model."
 7. 6.6 Card 3: "What do we know about the true stationary correlation structure of the model with the (1-B^12) removed?"
 Take out the part about generating a realization.
+8. 6.5 Card 2: Assume a graduate program has 3 semesters a year and thus each semeester is 4 months long.
+Assume that the number of emails a professor recieves is farily constant for most of the semester but tend to peak around the time of finals.
+If the number of emails the professor receives is recorded monthly, "Which model would be most appropriate for modeling the number of emails received each month?"
+Answer: s = 4